-On May 3, 2022, Edible Garden Corp. ("Edible Garden") completed a 1-for-5 reverse stock split of its outstanding common stock.
-As a result, the Company heldl,000,000 shares in Edible Garden.
-On May 5, 2022, Edible Garden announced the pricing of its initial public offering of 2,930,000 shares of its common stock and accompanying warrants to purchase up to 2,930,000 shares of common stock for an exercise price of \$5.00 per share.
+On May 3, 2022, Edible Garden Corp. ("Edible Garden"), an entity in which the Company had an investment of common stock, completed a 1-for-5 reverse stock split of its outstanding common stock.
+As a result, the Company held 1,000,000 shares in Edible Garden.
+On May 5, 2022, Edible Garden announced the pricing of its initial public offering of 2,930,000 shares of its common stock and accompanying warrants to purchase up to2,930,000 shares of common stock for an exercise price of \$5.00 per share.
 Each share of common stock was sold together with one warrant at a combined offering price of \$5.00, for gross proceeds of approximately \$14.70 million.
 As a result of the initial public offering, the Company reassessed its write down on the investment and recorded a write up to its fair value, which is categorized within the fair value hierarchy as Level 2.
-In November 2022, the lock-up restriction on the Company's shares in the Purchaser expired and accordingly, the Company's investment transferred from Level 2 to Level 1 fair value measurement.
-During the three months ended March 31, 2023, the Company sold all its shares in Edible Garden and received \$0.15 million.
-As a result, the Company recorded a realized loss on the sale of investments of \$0.06 million during the three months ended March 31, 2022, the Company recorded nil in realized or unrealized losses related to its investment in Edible Garden.
+In November 2022, the lock-up restriction on the Company's shares in Edible Garden expired and accordingly, the Company's investment transferred from Level 2 to Level 1 fair value measurement.
+During the fiscal first quarter ended March 31, 2023, the Company sold all its shares in Edible Garden and received \$1.5 million.
+As a result, the Company recorded a realized loss on the sale of investments of \$0.06 million during the six months ended June 30, 2023.
+During the six months ended June 30, 2022 the Company recorded nil in realized or unrealized losses related to its investment in Edible Garden